montagejs/frb/README.md

     target array with elements corresponding to the respective expression in the tuple.
 Each inner expression is evaluated with the same source value as the outer expression.
+-   A "startsWith" function call observes whether the left string starts with the right string.
+-   An "endsWith" function call observes whether the right string ends with the right string.
+-   A "contains" function call observes whether the left string contains the right string.
+-   A "join" function observes the left array joined by the right delimiter, or an empty string.
+This is not an incremental operation.
+-   A "split" function observes the left string broken into an array between the right delimiter, or an empty string.
+This is not an incremental operation.
+-   A "range" function call observes an array with the given length containing sequential numbers starting with zero.
+The output array is updated incrementally and will dispatch one range change each time the size changes by any difference.
 -   `.*` at the end of a path has no effect on an observed value.
 -   `[*]` at the end of a path has no effect on an observed value.